 On this page, you can find the drafts of zoning amendment proposals that the Planning Commission is considering, or that the Planning Commission has forwarded to the City Council with a recommendation to adopt.

 Going forward.
-The tentative schedule for updating ordinances includes revising the Residential Multiple-Family and Manufacturing zones, rewriting the Conditional Use chapter, preparing new definitions, and crafting a design ordinance.
+The tentative schedule for updating ordinances includes revising the Residential Multiple-Family and crafting a design ordinance.
 Eventually, almost every paragraph in the zoning ordinance will be updated.
-Keep your eye out here for open houses and public hearings.
+Keep your eye out on this page and on this website’s calendar for open houses and public hearings.
 We want as much input from the Millcreek community as we can get.